Tweed Heads Seagulls: Home ground

-Tweed Heads originally played out of Seagulls Stadium on Gollan Drive, West Tweed Heads.
-However, due to financial trouble, the club sold the ground in the late 1990s and the stadium was demolished.
-Currently, Tweed play their Queensland Cup games nearby at the Piggabeen Sports Complex.
+Tweed Heads originally played out of Seagulls Stadium on Gollan Drive, Tweed Heads West.
+However, due to financial trouble, the club sold the ground in the late 1990s and the stadium was demolished in replacement for a housing estate built straight after being sold.
+Currently, Tweed play their Queensland Cup games nearby at the Seagulls Sports Complex on Carramar Drive, Tweed Heads West.

+Tweed Heads Seagulls Leagues Club

+North Sydney Leagues Club amalgamated with the Seagulls Club, a border club at Tweed Heads West on the far north coast of New South Wales, the oldest provincial rugby league club in Australia.